migueldelmazo/api/README.md

 #API

-This is a routing library to support reactWrapper project
+This is a client API Rest library to support reactWrapper project